rubykoom/CBIR_AAPI_2024/README.md

 streamlit run app.py

 ```
-Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory.
+Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory (see Folder Description section).

 The web interface has a movable red rectangle to select the area that will be used as the query in the retrieval of similar images.